NP, MAP 1/24/1863

 Before he returned the cannonading commenced from Wilson's battery, and as the shot and shell fell heavily in all directions, he detached the car with the large mounted gun, and ran the cars about two miles up the road to save the ammunition, and put off the other large cannon, which was intended for Fort Point, and mules were attached to take it round.

 The cars then ran back to the depot, and all hands went to work and threw the cotton off the trains to build the breast works for the large mounted cannon.
-The first gun was fired by Gen. Magruder 1/2 hours before day, and a continual and terrific bombardment was kept up until after day light, when our batteries could their fire, but at this moment, the Harriet Lane was boarded by Col. Green's command, from the steamer Bayou City.
+The first gun was fired by Gen. Magruder 1/2 hours before day, and a continual and terrific bombardment was kept up until after day light, when our batteries could see their fire, but at this moment, the Harriet Lane was boarded by Col. Green's command, from the steamer Bayou City.

 Home